 California has strong goals for both addressing the state's water needs and protecting the state's coastal and ocean resources.
 The state's current recommendation is that desalination should be considered a future water source where it is economically and environmentally appropriate, and as an element of a balanced water supply portfolio that also includes conservation and water recycling to the maximum extent practicable.
 There is an immediate role for the OPC to play regarding desalination as facilities are both presently operational and under consideration.
 In some coastal communities, desalination is considered a local and reliable component of the water supply portfolio.
-In some cases, desalination has a relatively high cost and energy usage compared with other water sources, but as new technology comes on line and other sources increase in cost, it is anticipated that desalination will become more cost competitive and efficient.
+Desalination currently In some cases, desalination has a relatively high cost and energy usage compared with other water sources, but as new technology comes on line and other sources increase in cost, it is anticipated that desalination will become more cost competitive and efficient.
+The state's current recommendation is that desalination should be considered a future water source where it is economically and environmentally appropriate, and as an element of a balanced water supply portfolio that also includes conservation and water recycling to the maximum extent practicable.

 Although some current desalination technologies may have minimal adverse impact to the environment, the impacts of other conventional or emerging desalination technologies may include adverse effects on marine life.
-These can be due to seawater intakes that allow significant entrainment and impingement of marine organisms, brine discharges, and high energy consumption that may result in significant greenhouse gas emissions.
+These can be due to seawater intakes that allow significant entrainment and impingement of marine organisms, brine discharges, and high energy consumption, resulting that may result in significant greenhouse gas emissions.
 There is a need to evaluate desalination technologies and identify methods for minimizing damage to marine life and the environment.
 The OPC and the State Water Resources Control Board (SWRCB) have taken previous actions to address entrainment and impingement caused by use of once-through cooling (OTC) technology at many coastal power plants.
-16 As a result of the SWRCB's 2010 policy, many of these plants are planning to re-power without OTC over the next decade.
+As a result of the SWRCB's 2010 policy, many of these plants are planning to re-power without OTC over the next decade.